Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 ## Chapter 1 - Copilot studio
 For the first exercises, we need to enable the VT entities:
-- "SalesOrderLineV2Entity" and
+- "SalesOrderLineV2Entity" (Sales order line V2) and
-- "SALESORDERHEADERV4ENTITY"
+- "SALESORDERHEADERV4ENTITY" (Sales order headers V4)

 <br>